Point-In-Time Homelessness Count

 To accomplish community goals and make a difference in the lives of people experiencing homelessness, we need to know who they are, where they are, and understand the factors that led to their homelessness.

-Every January, volunteers and outreach teams from local communities collaborate to survey and count the number of people experiencing homelessness in their respective locations.
+Every January, volunteers and outreach teams from local communities collaborate to survey and count the number of homeless persons in their respective locations.
 With the information provided by the PIT Count, the Maricopa Regional Continuum of Care and local communities can determine how best to address homelessness.
 The data gathered in the count can also be used to measure progress and advocate for additional resources.
-During the count and throughout the year, resources are available for those experiencing homelessness in our Need Help section.

 Reports and Committees